-Students are permitted to be in possession of cell phones or other electronic devices (i.e. Apple Watches, Glasses, etc.) or other electronic devices that are used to communicate, however they are not to be visible or used for any purpose (texting, calling, social media, listening to music, etc.) between 7:55 - 3:05.
+Students are permitted to be in possession of cell phones or other electronic devices (i.e. Apple Watches, Glasses, etc.) or other electronic devices that are used to communicate, however they are not to be visible or used for any purpose (texting, calling, social media, listening to music, etc.) between 7:55 - 3:15, other than during break and a student's lunch time.
 Exception - May be used only in the office when given specific permission by office personnel.